 We are able to supply water from the River Murray to properties across the state thanks to five major pipelines.

-These pipelines are:
+The raw water pipelines are:

 The Mannum to Adelaide Pipeline was the first major pipeline built from the River Murray to serve the needs of Adelaide.
 The pipeline began operating in March 1955.